 The 22nd Annual San Diego Festival of Beer takes place Sep.
 23, 2016, on San Diego’s downtown bayfront at The Port Pavilion on Broadway Pier.
 More than 60 breweries provide up to 120 types of brews alongside live musical performances, vendors and food.

 The San Diego Int’l Film Festival returns Sep.
 28–Oct.
 2, 2016, to downtown’s Gaslamp Quarter and ArcLight Cinemas in La Jolla.
 Now in its 15th year, the festival will feature more than 100 film screenings showcasing some of the best in American and international full-length features, documentaries and shorts.
 Additional activities include Q&A sessions with directors, workshops, panel discussions, guest appearances by film and video artists and more.

-On Mar.
-5-6, 2016, downtown’s recently opened Waterfront Park on San Diego Bay will host the third CRSSD Fest, an electronic music festival featuring top acts such as Odeza, Loco Dice, Jamie Jones and Green Velvet on three stages during this ticketed, paid-admission event for attendees 21 or older.
+On Oct.
+1-2, 2016, the CRSSD Fest returns to downtown’s recently opened Waterfront Park on San Diego Bay.
+An electronic music festival that launched in spring 2015, CRSSD features more than 40 top acts, including Mike Snow, Maya Jane Coles and Felix Da Housecat among others.
+Performers will appear on three stages during this ticketed, paid-admission event for attendees 21 and older.
 Craft beer, mixed drinks, local food and a VIP area will be available.